Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1965.

 Location.
 33° 26.867′ N, 84° 27.267′ W. Marker is in Fayetteville, Georgia, in Fayette County.
-Marker is on Stonewall Ave East (Georgia Route 54) 0 miles east of Glynn Street South (Georgia Route 85), on the left when traveling east.
+It is on Stonewall Ave East (Georgia Route 54) 0 miles east of Glynn Street South ( Route 85), on the left when traveling east.
 The marker stands near the front entrance to the Old Fayette County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 200 Courthouse Square, Fayetteville GA 30214, United States of America.
 Touch for directions.

 Also see . . .
 Old Fayette County Courthouse.
 The Old Fayette County Courthouse is the oldest courthouse in Georgia still in use.
 (Submitted on August 21, 2012, by David Seibert of Sandy Springs, Georgia.)

-Photographed By David Seibert, April 30, 2011
+Photographed by David Seibert, April 30, 2011

 5. World’s Longest Courthouse Bench, Marker, and Courthouse.

 The courthouse, the oldest courthouse standing in Georgia, was built in 1825 and restored in 1965 and again in 1982.
 In 1983 it was burned by arsonists who hoped to destroy evidence to be used in their trial.
 The courthouse was badly damaged in the fire, losing its roof and clock tower.
+A new Fayette County Courthouse was built, and in 1984 the old courthouse was rebuilt at a cost of $1,000,000.
+It is now used by the Fayette County Chamber of Commerce and the Fayette County Development Authority.

-Photographed By J. Makali Bruton, February 15, 2018
+Photographed by J. Makali Bruton, February 15, 2018

 6. A time capsule marker near the World’s Longest Courthouse Bench Marker